FAQs

 Further information regarding community benefits and our intentions for working with the local community can be found here.

-While the solar farm is operational, land previously used for arable farming is left to rest, and the use of fertiliser and pesticides on site being significantly reduced.
+While the solar farm is operational, land previously used for arable farming is left to rest, and the use of fertiliser and pesticides on site is significantly reduced.
 This means the soil would likely be of a higher quality at the end of the lifetime of the project.

-Our team will be exploring opportunities for continued agricultural use of the land during the operation of the solar farm.
-This is often called ‘dual use’ of the land and could include sheep grazing alongside and even underneath the solar panels.
 Solar panels benefit the welfare of lambs by providing shade, which allows them to preserve energy.
 Grazing also helps to manage plant growth underneath the panels.

 • Light Valley Solar has entered into option agreements with two supportive landowners to lease the land proposed for solar panels, substations, energy storage and other associated development relating to the project.